acmesh-official/acme.sh/README.md

 The cert will be renewed every **60** days by default (which is configurable).
 Once the cert is renewed, the Apache/Nginx service will be reloaded automatically by the command: `service apache2 force-reload` or `service nginx force-reload`.

+**Please take care:  The reloadcmd is very important.
+The cert can be automatically renewed, but, without a correct 'reloadcmd' the cert may not be flushed to your server(like nginx or apache), then your website will not be able to show renewwed cert in 60 days.**

 # 4. Use Standalone server to issue cert